s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 A definitive solution would be available only when a patch for the issue has released.

-### radosgw's failure due to a bug related to a certain input pattern
+#### Bug related to a certain input pattern

-This case is when the `radosgw` process crashes due to a bug directly related to a certain input type.
+The crash is caused by a bug directly related to a certain input type.

 Examples: